Midwest Writers Workshop Board of Directors:

 Jama Kehoe Bigger, Executive Director

 Jama has been involved in the planning, growth, and success of MWW for 35+ years.
 She is the author of an autobiographical book, Then Came A Miracle, and her freelance writing has appeared in newspapers and magazines.
 A graduate of Ball State University with B.A. and M.A. degrees in English, she taught freshman composition courses there for many years before starting a successful business, Bigger Writing Services, which she operated for twenty-five years.
-She also taught a summer course, Literary Citizenship in a Digital Age, for Ball State English students who then served as interns and assistants to the literary agents at MWW.
+She also taught summer courses, Literary Citizenship in a Digital Age, for Ball State English students who then served as interns and assistants to the literary agents at MWW.
 She blogs at www.jamakehoebigger.com and has created Happy Day Moments on Facebook.